razielgdn/customNucleoF4-OpenBLT/README.md

 To use this repo you can follow the documentation from OpenBLT original project.
 You can activate or deactivate **MBRTU**, **RS232**, and **CAN** interfaces from the **blt_conf.h** file.

 RS232 and MBRTU are mutually exclusive by USART channel because both use the same ports.
-CAN, however, can be used at the same time as the others.
-The default configuration is MBRTU and RS232 enabled, with CAN turned off.
+However, the CAN port can be used simultaneously with the others.
+The default project configuration is:
 - MBRTU on.
   ![](doc/images/01-blt_conf.png)